| Psychic Readings from The

 forces.
 Conflict within weakens the power to

 conquer danger without.
+As for

 your immediate situation, a verse from the image